Dissurender/new-paper/src/pages/about.md

 title: "About"
 ---

-# About

 My name is Rhyn, and I'm an industry switcher.

-I'm a huge nerd that like to build things both physically and technically.
+I'm a huge nerd that likes to build things both physically and digitally.
 I'm a big fan of [Golang](https://go.dev/), [Elixir](https://elixir-lang.org/), self-hosting, and reading cheesy fantasy books.

 ### Links